schrockblock/SBTextInputView/README.md

 All the subviews are exposed properties, so you can style them any way you'd like.
 The background is a lightweight subclass of `UIToolbar` which overrides some of its more annoying behavior.

+You might also like to edit the text programmatically (perhaps reseting the text to @"") and have the view size appropriately.
+To do this, just set the inputTextView.text as desired, then call `notifyTextChanged` on the `SBTextInputView`.

 ## Author

 Elliot Schrock